 Retail stores are one of the most common high-volume single-transaction businesses.
 Retail stores typically have a high volume of customers and a high turnover rate.
 Restaurants are another everyday high-volume single-transaction business.

-Restaurants typically have a high volume of customers and a high turnover rate.
 Gas stations are another everyday high-volume single-transaction business.
 Gas stations typically have a high volume of customers and a high turnover rate.

 When you’re first starting, it’s typical for businesses to have high single transactions.
 However, this can be a significant risk for the bank supporting your business.
 A new business with large transactions is more likely to default on payments than a smaller business.
 That’s why it’s essential to carefully consider your options before taking out a loan or opening a line of credit.